-DKA were appointed by Sir Robert McAlpine as lead designer for The Mendip Free School, a special school serving 120 pupils aged four to nine years with autism, language, and social communication needs, located on the Bath and West Showground in Shepton Mallet.
+DKA were appointed by Sir Robert McAlpine as lead designer for The Mendip Free School, a special school serving 120 pupils aged four to nineteen years with autism, language, and social communication needs, located on the Bath and West Showground in Shepton Mallet.

 Mendip Free School